simonpicard/compilo/README.md

 - By extension \[d-y\] means the set of lower case letters from d to y
 - means the . in regular expressions, i.e. all the characters

-Then, in the right part of the initial state in the graph, that is the different keywords and identifiers, for more readability we have not included the transitions from a state that is part of a keyword to an keyword to an identifier, normally each state of a keyword should contain a transition from contain a transition from itself to the identifier state, the transition includes {\[a-z\] , \[A-Z\], \[0-9\], \_} excluding the other transitions out of this state other transitions out of this state.
+Then, in the right part of the initial state in the graph, that is the different keywords and identifiers, for more readability, we have not included the transitions from a state that is part of a keyword to a keyword to an identifier, normally each state of a keyword should contain a transition from itself to the identifier state, the transition includes {\[a-z\], \[A-Z\], \[0-9\], \_} excluding the other transitions out of this state.

 # Transformation of the given grammar into LL1

 ## Binary and unary operators

-The first step in making the grammar LL(1) was to distinguish two types of two types of operators: the binary operators which act on two expressions expressions, one on the left and the other on the right of these operators operators and unary operators which act on a single expression located on the right of of these operators.
-It is necessary to differentiate the two types of of operators in order not to have expressions like : &gt;&gt;4, \*2, 6\|,...
+The first step in making the grammar LL(1) was to distinguish two types of operators: the binary operators which act on two expressions, one on the left and the other on the right of these operators, and unary operators which act on a single expression located on the right of these operators.
+It is necessary to differentiate the two types of operators in order not to have expressions like: &gt;&gt;4, \*2, 6\|,...
 There are four unary operators: ! (negation), ∼ (not bit by bit), + and -.
-The operators + and - are are also binary operators.
+The operators + and - are also binary operators.

 ## Operator priority and associativity

-In this step, we modified the grammar in order to set the priority and associativity of priority and associativity of the different operators, in order to make the grammar make the grammar less ambiguous.
-We noticed that the unary operators had a higher priority than binary operators and that unary operators were all associative on the right, while while the binary operators were all associative on the left.
+In this step, we modified the grammar to set the priority and associativity of priority and associativity of the different operators, to make the grammar less ambiguous.
+We noticed that the unary operators had a higher priority than binary operators and that unary operators were all associative on the right, while the binary operators were all associative on the left.
 To fix the priority, we put the lowest priority operators as high as possible in the "the highest possible priority in the grammar and the highest priority as low as possible. possible.
 In the grammar below where the "start symbol" is E, the operator "+" is considered as "higher" than the operator "\*" operator in the grammar because it is possible to obtain the "+" operator by using fewer production rules from the "start symbol" than to obtain the "\*" operator.

     E->E + T